guenchi/Raven/README.md

 nanopass|compiler framwork||X|X|
 lalr | LALR(1) parser || X | X |

-`the Raven libraries generally work fine on the R6RS implatetion, except for some built on the c library which dependent on Chez Scheme's FFI.`
+`the Raven libraries generally work fine on the R6RS implementation, except for some built on the c library which dependent on Chez Scheme's FFI.`

 Running project:

 ```
-$ raven run exemple.sc
+$ raven run example.sc
 ```

 if you will run a project compiled: